You Turn My Life Around

-You Turn My Life Around is the first solo studio album released by Charlie Wilson.
-It was released on July 21, 1992 from Bon Ami Records, through a production and distribution agreement with the then called MCA Records.
+You Turn My Life Around is the debut solo studio album released by Charlie Wilson.
+It was released on July 21, 1992, from Bon Ami Records, through a production and distribution agreement with the then called MCA Records.
 The album peaked at #42 on Billboard's R&B Album chart when it was released in 1992.
 The first single was the new jack swing patterned "Sprung On Me".